 Luang Prabang takes time to grow on your mind.
 And once the sapling has grown inside, it will take forever to uproot her memories and plant it to a new destination.
 The landlocked country of Laos has experienced the Mekong turn into a monstrous river and flood the vast rice fields.
 History has taught this flood is only an onslaught of a prolonged fertile season.
-Laotians families will dawn the conical hats and busy themselves at the field.
+Laotians families will don the conical hats and busy themselves at the field.
 Unlike the neighboring countries, holding the crowning glory of the quintessential Asian destination, Laos is yet to experience an influx of tourism crazy frenzy.
 Not every temple is frequented with selfie crazy tourist (yet).
 The ruins of ancient temples, the remnants of the fierce America war on Vietnam, the real authentic life of local is a live scene everywhere.

 The land of Million Elephants, and a few Dragons!

-Luang Prabang had historically been the seat of culture and Buddist tradition of Laos.
+Luang Prabang had historically been the seat of culture and Buddhist tradition of Laos.
 The Chinese influence on Buddhism is immensely noted in the region.
 Buddhism becomes saturated with many mythical creatures, folklores come to enrich them.
-The mountains surrounding the regal seat of Luang Prabang becomes quintessential dragons! they live, breath, make merry with the countrymen, as well protect them from enemy unforeseen in trying times!
+The mountains surrounding the regal seat of Luang Prabang becomes quintessential dragons!
+They live, breath, make merry with the countrymen, as well protect them from enemy unforeseen in trying times!

 Pin it for later!